 29. Strawberries and cream are eaten by the gallon

 The world-renowned Wimbledon Tennis Championships takes place each summer in South West London.
 Over the course of the two-week event, over 27 tonnes of strawberries and 7,000 litres of cream are consumed as part of the event’s famous dish.

 30. Ancient languages are still spoken – albeit not widely

 The UK has four surviving Celtic languages that are still officially recognised in the modern day.
-These are Scottish Gaelic, Irish Gaelic, Welsh and Breton.
+These are Scottish Gaelic, Irish Gaelic, Welsh, and Cornish (Kernewek).